 6. Measure the resistance of each resistor using the ohmmeter function of the DMM.
-Do this by placing the input wires in the correct holes on the DMM and turning the dial to the ohms ( $\Omega$ ) postion.
+Do this by placing the input wires in the correct holes on the DMM and turning the dial to the ohms $(\Omega)$ postion.
 The DMM provides a potential difference between the leads and measures the amount of current through the resistance.
-Be sure and write down color code values including tolerances. (see figure 18-2).

-7. Replace the resistors with the light bulb and repeat step 3 (except for light bulb use 0.2 volts increments until one volt and then one volt increments up to 12 volts).
-Plot a graph of I vs. V for the light bulb, only this time curve fit the data using a best fit curve.
+7. Replace the resistors with the light bulb and repeat steps 2 and 3 for the light bulb.
+Plot a graph of I vs. V for the light bulb, only this time connect each data point with a best fit curve.